Skip to content

 If your reason for searching is suspicion of a partner, stop and have the conversation instead.
 The FBI’s Internet Crime Complaint Center handles the real fraud cases; private subscriptions don’t.

 Our specific recommendation: skip the paid subscriptions.
-The free stack of Google in quotes, ThatsThem, NumLookup, and Yandex image search returns better results for dating-app cases than any $30-per-month aggregator we tested this year.
+For dating-app cases, the free stack of Google in quotes, ThatsThem, NumLookup, and Yandex image search returns better results than a $30-per-month aggregator, because the aggregators draw from the same public records you can pull yourself and still can’t see into the apps.

 #Frequently Asked Questions